-CC Certificate reading content in six languages: Arabic, Burmese, English, Italian, Turkish and Yoruba!
+CC Certificate reading content in eight languages: Arabic, Burmese, English, French, Italian, Spanish, Turkish, and Yoruba!

 2020 and 2021 Translations

 Thanks to CC Nigeria, CC Turkey, and the following individuals, our course content on open licensing and recommended practices for open sharing are available to over 140M Yorùbá, Burmese, Turkish language speakers around the world.

 - Adéṣínà Ghani Ayẹni, Open Educational Resources developer, multimedia journalist, digital and language rights activist, professional translator and founder of Yobamoodua Cultural Heritage

 - Kayode Yussuf, CC Chapter Global Network Council Representative

 - Dr. Beck Pitt, researcher and member of the Open Education Research (OER) Hub, Institute of Educational Technology (IET), The Open University (UK)